How to Create an Online Booking System for your App or Site

 It has a bunch of features like payroll, recruitment & onboarding, performance management, but in terms of integrating an online booking software, the most useful one is workforce planning.

-It implies distributing bookings & workload in general among workers and track sick leaves as well as vacations to reassign workers on time.
+It implies distributing bookings & workload in general among workers, as well as tracking sick leaves and vacations to be able to reassign workers on time.

 Additionally, many businesses use various levels of access.
 For instance:

-- Administrator — have full access to all features & settings.
+- Administrator — has full access to all features & settings.

 - Manager — allowed to manage service provider lists, cancel or change reservations, etc.

-- Employees — have access only to their bookings.
+- Employees — have access only to their own bookings.

 Appointment Management 📆